userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Overview.md

 #### Torso Control
 1. Move the left joystick to the upper left, and move the right joystick to the upper right simultaneously, as shown below.
 Waiting for 3 seconds, **R1 will stand up.**
-2. Move the left joystick to the upper left, and move the right joystick to the upper right simultaneously, as shown below.
+2. Move the left joystick to the lower right, and move the right joystick to the lower left simultaneously, as shown below.
 Waiting for 3 seconds, **R1 will squat down.**

 ![R1_controller_squat_stand](assets/R1_controller_squat_stand.png)